eunyhwang/epit_sesotho/README.md

 # Prerequisites
-Before you run epitweetr, you need to install these softwares.
-Please be aware of that you need to install the correct version of each.
-If you need more information about this, check out [Epitweetr vignette](https://cran.r-project.org/web/packages/epitweetr/vignettes/epitweetr-vignette.html).
+Before you run epitweetr, you need to get **a Twitter account** as well as below-mentioned softwares.
+Please be aware of that you need to install the correct version of each software.
+For the further information about getting a Twitter account and the softwares, check out [Epitweetr vignette](https://cran.r-project.org/web/packages/epitweetr/vignettes/epitweetr-vignette.html).
 - R version 3.6.3 or higher
 - Java 1.8 eg. openjdk version “1.8” https://www.java.com/download/.
 In Mac, https://docs.oracle.com/javase/9/install/installation-jdk-and-jre-macos.htm
 - Microsoft Visual C++ 2010 Redistributable Package (x64) https://www.microsoft.com/en-us/download/details.aspx?id=26999